kirilligum/vibe2vibe-hackathon-251206/grazer/README.md

 1. Start the server (from `build/index.js`).
 2. Connect to it via stdio.
 3. Call the `calculate_metrics` tool on the `test_data` directory.
-4. assert that the returned complexity and character counts match expected values.
+4. Assert that the returned complexity and character counts match expected values.
 5. Exit with 0 on success, or 1 on failure.

 Logs of individual file complexity will be printed to stderr during the process.